thegatesdev/maze-generator/README.md

 # maze-generator

 Basic maze generator.
-Converted C++ implementation.
+Converted C++ implementation from jochembroekhoff.

+Generates a 2d grid with FILLED or EMPTY state.